R&D Tax Reliefs Explained

 This testing phase is what qualifies; therefore, a failed or successful solution can still claim, as long as it extends the knowledge within their field.

-To qualify for the R&D support, a business must fulfil the following criteria:
+To qualify for the R&D support, a business (mostly in the fields of manufacturing, engineering, technology/software and sciences) must fulfil the following criteria:

-R&D tax credits support innovation projects from the start to the end of the scientific and technological uncertainty.
+R&D tax reliefs support innovation projects from the start to the end of the scientific and technological uncertainty.
 Below is an example of where, in a product’s life-cycle, qualifying R&D activity can occur.

 Commercial/Scientific Idea